#AskTamara: Do glass dragon tears have Lead? (Aka: Squashed Marbles, Glass Drops, or Mancala Stones)

 Products I do not recommend include ANY AND ALL:

-- and all types and colors and ages of “Visionware®” (including the original brand and many copy-cat brands of the popular translucent glass cookware.)
+• All types and colors/ ages of “Visionware®,” (including the original brand and many copy-cat brands of the popular translucent glass cookware)

-With each of these types of products I have tested too many from any given brand or style that have tested positive for either high levels or trace levels of toxicants, too many for me to recommend any of these products, ever.
+With each of these products I have tested too many from any given brand or style that garnered positive results for either high levels or trace levels of toxicants — too many for me to recommend any of these products, ever.

-- (if you need to go with brightly colored and translucent for some reason) the plastic fillers for fish tanks (which is what I bought for my children when we were doing an incentivized reward program for good behavior (we used the “stones” as counters to earn rewards.)
+3. (Or, if you need to go with brightly-colored and translucent, for some reason) the plastic fillers for fish tanks, which is what I bought for my children when we were doing an incentivized reward program for good behavior (we used the “stones” as counters to earn rewards)!

 As always, please let me know if you have any questions!